eriritarded/PainterlyLapana/Readme.txt

 Thank you to Rhodox for creating the original Painterly Pack, and of course, a thank you to Mojang for creating such a terribly addictive, endlessly entertaining game!

-Johannes Spinnenschreck - Quark, Nature's Compass, Waystones, Progressive Bosses,
+Johannes Spinnenschreck - Quark, Nature's Compass, Waystones, Progressive Bosses, Supplementaries, Earth2Java, Waystones, Effective